Top 10 Best Alfred Hitchock

 6) North by Northwest (1959)

-masterful blend of nightmarish suspense and refined comedy.
-Cary Grant is
+has a masterful blend of nightmarish suspense and refined comedy.
+Cary Grant

 web of intrigue.
 The rapid pace in which the events take place (especially in